From ancient villages to hair-raising theme parks, we check out some of the best things to do with kids in Saudi Arabia.

 Ushaiqer Heritage Village

 If your kids are interested in all things historical, then make sure you take them to Ushaiqer Heritage Village.
-The restored village will give you and your children a glimpse into how people used to live in Najd in the 17th and 18th Century.
+The restored village will give you and your children a glimpse into how people used to live in Najd in the 17th and 18th centuries.
 Start at the visitor center before wandering along the village’s atmospheric lanes and alleyways, past mud houses and mosques.
 You can either hire a guide at the visitor center or simply choose to experience Ushaiqer alone with the help of the friendly locals who are happy to talk about their home.
 This is without a doubt one of the most memorable things to do with kids in Saudi Arabia.

 Ushaiqer Heritage Village, Ushaiqer